 Following a number of incidents, stricter control mechanisms for medical devices are being introduced throughout Europe.
-Switzerland is also revising its medical devices legislation, closely modelled on the various new EU provisions, with the aim of improving the safety and quality of medical devices.
+Switzerland is also revising its medical devices legislation, closely modelled on the various new EU provisions.

 Medical devices regulation in Switzerland

 The Medical Devices Ordinance (MedDO) has been in force since 1 January 2002.
 The European directives on active implants, classical and in vitro diagnostic medical devices were incorporated into Swiss law.
 Revisions were made on 1 April 2010 as part of the Therapeutic Products Ordinance Package III; they harmonised Swiss law with the EU’s revised medical devices directives, which have been in force since 21 March 2010.
 Requirements for conformity assessment bodies were brought in line with the EU’s tougher requirements with effect from 15 April 2015.

 Additionally, through the agreement between Switzerland and the EU on the mutual recognition of conformity assessments (Mutual Recognition Agreement, MRA, chapter 4), Switzerland is integrated into the European market surveillance system and the European internal market for medical devices.
 A prerequisite for the MRA is equivalence between the relevant legal requirements in Switzerland and those in the EU.